Roger2367/downloads_phenexOS/README.md

 Copyright (C) 2016 by Kartik B.

-This is an open source website.
+This is an open source website licensed under GPL v3.0.
+Copy of the license can be found [here](https://github.com/PhenexOS/downloads_phenexOS/blob/master/LICENSE.md).